Adult bone marrow transplant

 Duke is internationally recognized for its novel approaches to treating leukemia, lymphoma and multiple myeloma through bone marrow, cord blood and stem cell transplants.
-We are one of the nation’s leading centers of bone marrow and stem cell transplantations; we've performed more than 4,500 transplants since 1984.
-Our bone marrow transplant research has reduced the associated complications, and allows people who were not previously eligible to undergo bone marrow transplantation.
+We are one of the nation’s leading centers of bone marrow and stem cell transplantations; we've performed more than 4,500 transplants since 1984, and currently perform about 300 annually.
+Our bone marrow transplant research has reduced the associated complications, which has made it possible for people who were not previously eligible to undergo bone marrow transplantation.

 Duke’s bone marrow transplant program saves lives